Eddie-Burbank/DildoFox-Vaniila/README.md

 - formautofill@mozilla
 - pictureinpicture@mozilla
 - screenshots@mozilla
 - webcompat@mozilla
 - webcompat-reporter@mozilla

 Within the custom installer I have added the configuration files for you to go over and use as a template for your own builds.
 I have also added a user.js file that you can edit and use on other profiles of other browser installs if you don't want locked preferences and want to use your own extensions.
 The user.js file also contains a detailed list of what each configuration change does to make it easier to adjust settings to your liking.
 It's based on Arkenfox, but more comprehensive and easier to read and understand.
-I have also added the extension .xpi files, but please note, that if you want to use these on your own image, you will need to alter the name of the files to the extension ID making sure to keep the .xpi file tag at the end.
 These Files can be found in C:\Program Files\DildoFox\Dildo Fox Config Files.
 The README text file can also be found here.
 PLEASE NOTE; that the mozilla.cfg file is named DildoFox.cfg in the Root directory, so if you want to make changes directly, please use this file.
-In the Config Files folder it is however named mozilla.cfg to be used for your own deployment.
+In the Config Files folder there is however a file named mozilla.cfg to be used for your own deployment.

 Another note on folders;